Northbound 46th Street ramp closing

-Starting June 23, motorists wishing to travel north on Interstate 35W won’t be able to enter the freeway at 46th Street.
+Motorists wishing to travel north on Interstate 35W will not be able to enter the freeway at 46th Street for more than a year.

-The Minnesota Department of Transportation is closing the northbound 46th Street ramp through September 2021 as it continues I-35W construction between 15th and 43rd streets.
+As of June 23, the Minnesota Department of Transportation has closed the northbound 46th Street ramp through September 2021 as it continues I-35W construction between 15th and 43rd streets.

 The department says that motorists who want to travel north on I-35W should enter the highway at Diamond Lake Road.